my-projects-seb0927/freeCodeCamp-Python_Backend_Web_Development_Course/Django Notes.md

 ### Exploring Django admin.py
 You can open your web broser and go to `127.0.0.1:8000/admin`.
 The site you are looking is an admin site, this is where you can mantain and control the site at any hour.
 Only the developers can get credentials to that particular site.

-1. In order to obtain the credentials, open a new terminal and insert the next command inside `myproject` file:
+1. In order to obtain the credentials, open a new terminal and insert the next command inside `myproject` root file:
     ```
     python manage.py createsuperuser
     ```